 - Carefully glue the “Birthday Wishes” in the desired spot on the card.

 Looking for more Cricut related content?
-View my Cricut project page for more tips and tutorials!
+View my Cricut project page for more tips and tutorials, as well as more birthday cards!